Indoor and outdoor fun on New Year’s Eve

 In Memorial Park

-Brendon Kellner, Tom Kellner and Mike Legasse will be carving ice sculptures all evening in Memorial Park.
+Brendon Kellner, Tom Kellner and Mike Legasse carved ice sculptures that lit up Memorial Park.

 Refreshments and warmups (all evening)

-There will be a bonfire by the Orange Fire Department.
-Hot cocoa will be distributed inside Town Hall by Boy Scout Troop 1837.
-Refreshments will be available at the Warming Station at 13 South Main Street all night, with The Mahar Pep Band stopping by to play from 7:00–7:45 PM and others will drop by through the evening.
-The Salvation Army will have warm beverages on Cheney Street.
+- Refreshments were available at the Warming Station at 13 S. Main Street all night, with The Mahar Pep Band stopping by to play from 7:00–7:45 PM and others dropped by through the evening.

 Shows (6 PM – 9:45 PM)

-A variety of indoor performances will be held at six locations downtown within walking distance of each other.
-See the 2018 Performers page for descriptions, locations, and show times.
+A variety of indoor performances were held at six locations downtown within walking distance of each other.
+See the 2018 Performers page for descriptions, locations and show times.

 Parade of Stars (10 PM)

-Leaves Town Hall, 6 Prospect Street and proceeds to Memorial Park
+Town Hall, 6 Prospect Street to Memorial Park

-Our Parade of Stars occurs after performances are over.
+Our Parade of Stars always occurs after performances are over.
 It’s a short festive walk from Town Hall to Memorial Park.
-Bring a homemade star on a stick to show off if you have one.
-And we will have extras on hand too.
+Everyone is invited to bring a homemade star on a stick to show off and there are always extras on hand too.
 Learn how to make your own star here.

 Fireworks (10:15 PM)

-Atlas Pyrovision Entertainment Group, Inc. puts on a spectacular display of fireworks, which can be seen by the river near the Orange Fire Department.
+Atlas Pyrovision Entertainment Group, Inc. puts on a spectacular display of fireworks, seen by the river near the Orange Fire Department.